Overview

 eu-south-2

-For the list of available points of access, see S3 Endpoints.
+For the list of available points of access, see Endpoints.

-To upload objects into the Object Storage, you need to first create containers known as Buckets by choosing the S3 region and a unique bucket name.
+To upload objects into the Object Storage, you need to create containers known as Buckets by choosing the region and a unique bucket name.
 The objects are stored in these buckets which are accompanied by rich metadata.
-For more information, see Buckets.
+For more information, see Buckets and Bucket Types.

 Based on access permissions, buckets, and objects can be publicly accessible or kept private and shared with only intended users.
-Use the bucket and object Access Control List (ACL) setting and S3 Endpoints to manage access.
+Use the Access Control List (ACL) or Bucket Policy settings to manage access.

 Last updated